 Is preconception genetic testing right for me?

 There are a lot of factors to consider when deciding to conceive a child.
-Genetic testing can be a sensitive issue for some.
+Preconception genetic testing can be a sensitive issue for some.
 It is important to talk openly with your doctor about any possible genetic risks and then consider your options.

 Factors For Genetic Testing Consideration